mingmichelle0414/Learny/README.md

 2. In the latest release, find the `.dmg` installer under the **Assets** section.
 3. Download the `.dmg`, open it, and drag the app into your `Applications` folder.

-## How to Use Learny Effectively
+## How to Use StudywithMe Effectively

 - Set clear learning goals for each day.
 - Regularly review your progress and adjust your plan.
-- Use Learny during focused study sessions and avoid multitasking.
+- Use StudywithMe during focused study sessions and avoid multitasking.

 ## Development & Contributions